 Sony PlayStation VR

-At last we have a launch date for the PlayStation VR headset: October 2016.
+We finally have a launch date for the PlayStation VR headset: 13 October 2016.

 A new version was announced at GDC 2015 and gone is the 5-inch LCD display of the original prototype; in its place a 5.7-inch OLED one which enables low persistence, which should mean less motion blur.
 The display's refresh rate has also been ramped up to 120Hz, making 120fps gaming a real possibility.